jordans-code/Fairy-Ring/README.md

 ### Firefox: <a href="https://addons.mozilla.org/en-US/firefox/addon/fairy-ring/" target="_blank">Firefox Addons</a>

 ### Firefox Android:
-In August 2020, the new mobile version of firefox was released which only supports around 5 extensinos currently (Fairy ring is not one of them).
-Due to this, fairy ring requires some additional steps to get working on mobile devices again.
-You will have to get a clone of firefox, but it is not on the app store.
+In August 2020, the new mobile version of Firefox was released which unfortunately only supports a few extensions currently (Fairy Ring is not one of them).
+Due to this, Fairy Ring requires some additional steps to get working on mobile devices again.
+In a nutshell, you will have to get a open source clone version of firefox as detailed below.

 1. <a href="https://f-droid.org/en/" target="_blank">Download F-Droid</a> on your device.
 F-Droid is like a free app store of its own and is open source.
 Note: You may be prompted to enable installations from unknown sources.
 This is because it isn't on the app store and so they want you to be careful about what you download, but you can rest assured with F-Droid as it is widely used, open source and safe.

-2. Once you have F-Droid, open it and select between "Fennec" or "Icecat".
-Both are open sourced firefox clones that boast that they offer more privacy than the original.
-I use Fennec but both will work.
+2. Once you have F-Droid, open it and search for either "Fennec" or "Icecat" (I like Fennec) and then install one.
+Both are open source Firefox clones that function and look just like the old Firefox (aside from their icon), they generally offer more privacy than the actual Firefox as well.

-3. Once you have either the Fennec or Icecat firefox clone downloaded, open it and go to the normal <a href="https://addons.mozilla.org/en-US/firefox/addon/fairy-ring/" target="_blank">Firefox Addons</a> link to add fairy ring.
+3. Once you have either the Fennec or Icecat Firefox clone downloaded, open it and go to the normal <a href="https://addons.mozilla.org/en-US/firefox/addon/fairy-ring/" target="_blank">Firefox Addons</a> link to add Fairy Ring.
 That is it!

-Hopefully the normal firefox will push a fix soon to bring back the many thousands of addons like fairy ring, but until then this is the only way to fix it.
+Hopefully the normal Firefox will push a fix soon to bring back the many thousands of addons like Fairy Ring, but until then this is the only way to fix it.

 <a name="Features"></a>
 ## Features